Almost everyone would like answers to some of the really tough questions life makes us ask.

 I know what skydiving is like.
 You jump out of an airplane from real high up, there’s a whole bunch of wind and noise, you fall for a while, pull your ripcord, and then land on the ground with various degrees of force depending on how well you did it all.

 However, I have yet to actually experience skydiving, so the above description is rather useless to me in a visceral sense.
-But I’ll bet you twenty dollars that the experience of skydiving is a whole lot different than the knowledge of what skydiving is.
-And this is where wisdom comes in: wisdom is what you get once you’ve actually experienced and learned something.
+But I’ll bet you big money that the experience of skydiving is a whole lot different than the knowledge of what skydiving is.
+This is where wisdom comes in: wisdom is what you get once you’ve actually experienced and learned something.
+In math form:

 William Shakespeare, in As You Like It (Act II, Scene VII) writes: